-In the following text, there are references to removing/installing bolts, etc. Additional hardware (nuts, washers, etc.) that is removed must always be installed in its original position unless otherwise specified.
-Nonspecified torque specifications are as shown in the table contained in Section A.
+In the following text, there are references to removing/installing bolts etc. Additional hardware (nuts, washers etc.) that are removed must always be installed in their original positions unless otherwise specified.
+Non-specified torque specifications are as shown in the table contained in Section A.

-The fuel system consists of a fuel tank, fuel lines, fuel filter, fuel pump, and carburetor (Ref Fig. 1 on page K-1).
-For fuel pump or carburetor service, refer to the Briggs & Stratton Engine Manual (P/N 272144) for VanguardTM V-Twin Overhead Valve engines.
+The fuel system consists of a fuel tank, fuel lines, fuel filter, fuel pump and carburetor; on CARB vehicles it also includes the CARB Canister (Ref.
+Fig. 1).
+For fuel pump or carburetor service, refer to the Briggs & Stratton